Librum-Reader/Librum/README.md

 Librum's objective is to make your reading more <b>productive</b>; to that end, we provide you with a variety of features that you can access via a <b>simple</b> and <b>straightforward</b> interface.<br>
 These features include:
 - A modern e-reader
-- A personalized and customizable library
+- A personalized and customizable online library
 - Book meta-data editing
 - A free in-app bookstore with more than 70.000 books
 - Book syncing across all of your devices